satra/NiPyPe-Paper/nipype_paper.rst

 desc="bias field and neck cleanup")

-Currently NiPyPe (version 0.4) ships with XXX interfaces (see Table supported\_software.).
+Currently NiPyPe (version 0.4) ships with wide range of interfaces (see Table supported\_software.).
 Adding new Interfaces is simply a matter of writing a Python class definition as was shown in Figure XX.
 When a formal specification of inputs and outputs are provided by the underlying software, NiPyPe can support these programs automatically.